Aventyret/solarplexus/docs/guide/config.md

 In the root of your theme, create the file `splx-config.json`.
 If you are using **Roots Sage**, create the file in the `resources` folder. **When a custom config is created in your theme, the two default blocks will not be available anymore**.

-Here's an example config, which more or less defines the same as the default block types described on the previous page:
+Here's an example config, which defines two blocks similar to the blocks that the plugin ships with by default (that are described on the previous page):
 ```
 [
   {